 - Deferred compensation and executive benefits.

-Once the need for key employee life insurance has been established, there are a few questions which should be answered before you begin to shop for a policy.
+After establishing the need for keyman life insurance, there are a few questions to answer before you begin to shop for a policy.

-These questions will be helpful in addressing three very important factors: the type of insurance needed, how much insurance is needed and how long the policy should be maintained.
+These questions will help address three crucial factors: the type of insurance needed, how much coverage is required, and how long the policy should be maintained.
 Or, you may find an alternative method is best.

-QUESTION: Why are you considering key employee life insurance?
+QUESTION: Why are you considering a key employee life insurance policy?

-ANSWER: Did your attorney recommend it to you?
-Were you doing research on the internet and found out that you should have it?
-Maybe your banker is requiring a policy?
+ANSWER: Did your attorney recommend it?
+Were you researching on the internet and found out that you should have it?
+Maybe your banker is asking for it?
 Are you putting together a business plan?
-In order to uncover your best solution, you need to identify exactly why key man life insurance is needed.
-Once you know why you need it, you can narrow down your options to identify the exact amount of coverage required and for how long.
+To uncover your best solution, you need to identify precisely why coverage is needed.
+Once you know why you need it, you can narrow down your options to determine the exact amount of coverage required and for how long.
 You can then work to find the most competitive rates.

 QUESTION: What are the contingencies for the company if a key employee dies?